 About the Paper

-Currently The Central Queensland News is published 2 days a week, Wednesday and Friday, with the only exception being Good Friday (Published Saturday).
-It has a circulation of approximately 4800 on Wednesday and 5800 on Friday.
+The Central Queensland News is published each Friday, with the only exception being Good Friday (Published Saturday).
+It has a circulation of approximately 5800.

 The Central Queensland News and Blackwater Herald are printed by Capricornia Newspapers Pty Ltd who also publishes the Capricorn Local News, Gladstone Observer, Capricorn Coast Mirror, and The Central Telegraph.

-APN News & Media, the present owners of The Central Queensland News, encompasses newspapers from Mackay to Coffs Harbour along the eastern coastline, and inland to Emerald, Biloela, Ipswich, Toowoomba, Warwick, Lismore, Grafton and Chinchilla.
+News Corp Australia, the present owners of The Central Queensland News, encompasses newspapers from Mackay to Coffs Harbour along the eastern coastline, and inland to Emerald, Biloela, Ipswich, Toowoomba, Warwick, Lismore, Grafton and Chinchilla.

 The Central Queensland News, first published by the Gibson Family of Emerald in 1937, has progressed over the years from a four page weekly serving the Emerald community, to a large bi-weekly newspaper serving the prosperous Central Highlands.